afiodorov/afiodorov.github.io/_posts/2015-04-03-github-collaboration.md

 ## Preliminaries or "What the hell is Github anyway?"
-Github is the most successful website which hosts projects that use git as a version control (this blog is an example of just project).
+Github is the most successful website which hosts projects that use git as a version control (this blog is an example of such project).

 Some background for people who don't know what git is (and no, it's not me): it is a *distributed* version control system.
 Distributed means there is no